PibeChorro/PibeChorro.github.io/meetup-privacy/terms-of-service.md

 ## 1. Acceptance of Terms

-By downloading, installing, or using MeetUp ("the App"), you agree to be bound by these Terms of Service ("Terms").
+By downloading, installing, or using DASH ("the App"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the App.

 These Terms constitute a legally binding agreement between you and Vincent Plikat ("Developer," "we," "us," or "our").